RCTV.

 xAI rolled out two new generation modes for Grok Imagine in early April: Quality mode, which produces four high-detail images or video clips per generation, and Speed mode, which preserves the platform’s signature fast iteration.
 The update simplifies the interface to a single toggle between the two approaches.

 More significantly, Elon Musk confirmed that Grok Imagine Pro — a full 1080p upgrade for both images and video — will launch later this month.
 Pro mode will be available to SuperGrok subscribers.
-If delivered, this eliminates Grok Imagine’s most significant competitive weakness: the 720p resolution ceiling that has kept it below every other major commercial model on output quality despite having the cheapest API pricing in the field.
+If delivered, this eliminates Grok Imagine’s most significant competitive weakness: the 720p resolution ceiling that has kept it below every other major commercial model on output quality despite having some of the most aggressive API pricing among major commercial providers.

 The Pro tier reportedly runs on an upgraded version of xAI’s Aurora autoregressive mixture-of-experts (MoE) engine, with improved temporal coherence and KV-cache optimization enabling native audio synchronization at the higher resolution.

 Why it matters: At 720p, Grok Imagine was positioned as the budget option — fast and cheap, but visibly lower quality.
-At 1080p with the existing $4.20/min API pricing, it becomes a legitimate mid-tier competitor.
-The question is whether xAI will maintain that pricing at the higher resolution or introduce a premium tier.
-Either way, the 500M+ X user distribution advantage gets more meaningful when the output quality matches the reach.
+The current 720p tier is $0.07/sec ($4.20/min with audio).
+If xAI holds similar pricing at 1080p, Grok becomes a legitimate mid-tier competitor; a premium tier for the compute jump is plausible.
+The pricing question hasn’t been answered.
+Either way, X’s user distribution advantage — industry estimates put monthly actives above 560 million, since X no longer publishes official figures — gets more meaningful when the output quality matches the reach.

 📈 By the Numbers